origamiBoy/linkedin-game-solver/README.md

 - Parses the board for current configuration
 - Uses depth-first search to find puzzle solutions
 - Automatically clicks appropriate cells to input solution
+- Queens, Zip, and Tango solvers store successful solutions for future use
+- Can use stored solutions to more quickly input solved puzzles

 ### Pinpoint/Crossclimb Solvers
 - Uses OpenAI or hints to analyze and solve word-based puzzles